2020 Fall Class Schedule

 Not sure which dance style is right for you?
 See below for a brief description of each dance genre we offer.
 We are also happy to answer your questions, so give us a call or send us an email.

-Pointe: For advanced ballet dancers, a specialized form of dance requiring pointe shoes.
+Pointe: A class for our advanced ballet dancers.
 This style is known for its beauty and grace.
-We offer four levels, helping dancers strengthen their feet and ankles for preparation and purchasing and fitting of shoes to ensure safety.Pointe dancers progress at the barre and later move to center floor for technical work.
+We offer five levels, helping dancers strengthen their feet and ankles, and progress with safety our primary focus.Pointe dancers begin at the barre and later move to center floor for technical work.

 Jazz: A strong technical foundation, consisting of ballet technique in the center floor and at the barre, forms the base of these classes.
 Each week, students move across the floor and put steps together in combinations as they explore this unique American dance style, which draws its inspiration from the contemporary music of today and jazz greats of the past.
 An ever-changing art form, jazz reflects popular culture while helping to build versatile dancers who can leap, turn, balance – and have a great time while doing it!

-Modern: Explores movement, space, rhythm, and a dancer’s own creativity through a melding of Jazz, Ballet, Hip Hop, African, and many other types of dance.
+Modern: A form that explores movement, space, rhythm, and a dancer’s own creativity through a melding of Jazz, Ballet, Hip Hop, African, and many other types of dance.
 The end result is a unique style marked by athleticism and expressiveness as students become aware of the endless potential for expression via movement of the human body.
 Floor work, progressions, components of ballet, partner work, choreography (teacher-directed), and a chance to collaborate with fellow dancers (student-directed) are components of our program, which produces dancers who are able to create their own dances as well as appreciate modern choreography in our local dance community and around the world.